Fraunhofer-AISEC/qml-playground/README.md

 ## 🛠 Troubleshooting

 * Ensure all required packages are installed
-* Make sure port 8050 (local) or 80 (Docker) is not in use
+* Verify port 8050 (local) or 80 (Docker) is free
-* Verify Docker Desktop is running (for Docker users)
+* Make sure Docker Desktop is running (for Docker users)

 ---